 Who I help…

-Heidi Rain McGuirk, MCC, MNLP, expert life and relationship coaching for people who are impacted by addiction.
+Heidi Rain McGuirk, MCC, MNLP, expert life and relationship coaching.

 If you struggle with unhealthy relationships with people, paces, or things, want to stop self-destructive behavior, or put an end to self sabotage….